 Semantically Distinct Regions of a Page

-In addition to looking at explicit HTML semantic structures on a page, or implicit structures like lists within text that are separated by commas or HTML break elements <br />, a search engine might also attempt to understand how different parts of a page are grouped together, and understand how those parts are related to both each other, and the other groupings on a page.
+In addition to looking at explicit HTML semantic structures on a page, or implicit structures like lists within the text that are separated by commas or HTML break elements <br />, a search engine might also attempt to understand how different parts of a page are grouped and understand how those parts are related to both each other and the other groupings on a page.

 In the Google patent, Determining semantically distinct regions of a document, we are told that Google may perform a pseudo-rendering of a web page when it crawls the page to determine “the approximate position and size of each element of the document” to identify semantically distinct regions of a document.

-Each of these regions, or “chunks” as the patent calls them, can play a role in a number of search related applications.
+Each of these regions, or “chunks” as the patent calls them, can play a role in several search-related applications.
 For example:

 Link analysis – Links in different semantic regions might be assigned different weights.
 Sounds like one of the features of the reasonable surfer patent.